 Issuance of this NOFO does not constitute an award commitment on the part of the U.S. government, nor does it commit the U.S. government to pay for costs incurred in the preparation and submission of proposals.
 Further, the U.S. government reserves the right to reject any or all proposals received.

-Unsuccessful applicants: Unsuccessful applicants will be notified by [Date to come] via email.
+Unsuccessful applicants: Unsuccessful applicants will be notified via email.